-- H3: Upfront payment eases liquidity constraints so decreases burning - Comparison of T1 to T3 - $\circ \quad y = a + b1^ U p front + e,$ - Prediction is b1 < 0 for burning - H4: Effects are larger when the payment level is higher - As a benchmark for the other effect sizes, we will compare the effect of the higher PES payment level (T2a) to the 25% lower payment level (T2b) - \circ y = a + b1LowPay + e - Prediction is b1 > 0 for burning - H5: PES with upfront component has an ambiguous effect on cost-effectiveness, specifically reduction in burning per payment amount - Regression equation is $y = a + b1^StandardPES + b2^UpfrontPES + e$ - No signed prediction for size of b1 versus b2 for burning
+- H3: Effects are larger when the payment level is higher - As a benchmark for the other effect sizes, we will compare the effect of the lower PES payment level (T2a) to the higher payment level (T2b) - $\circ y = a + b1^ High Pay + e$ - Prediction is b1 < 0 for burning - H4: Paying more upfront increases takeup and reduces burning - Comparison of lower upfront transfer (T3a) with higher upfront transfer (T3b) - \circ y = a + b1HighUpfront + e - Prediction is b1>0 for takeup and no signed prediction for burning - Another way to test this hypothesis is to use a continuous measure of upfront payment that combines the T2 versus T3 variation and the variation in amount in T3. - H5: PES with upfront component has an ambiguous effect on cost-effectiveness, specifically reduction in burning per payment amount - Regression equation is $y = a + b1^StandardPES + b2^UpfrontPES + e$ - No signed prediction for size of b1 versus b2 for burning - Similarly, a larger upfront payment has an ambiguous impact on burning.